ucb-ist-drupal/ucberkeley_cas-7/README.md

 1. Make sure your site meets the requirements above.
 2. Download ucberkeley_cas-7.x-x.x.tar.gz to the computer running your Drupal site.
+   1. ucberkeley_cas is part of the Open Berkeley distribution (profiles/openberkeley/modules/ucb/ucberkeley_cas), so you do not need to install it separately if you are using Open Berkeley
+   2. A standalone version of ucberkeley_cas is available [here]().
 3. Unarchive the module in sites/all/modules
 4. Enable the module at admin/modules.
 5. Test your site:

 If your site runs at http://EXAMPLE.berkeley.edu, go to